FDL17/DLL-Sort-algorithm/README.md

 ## Introduction

-This project provides a reusable sorting algorithm in the form of a dynamic link library (.DLL).
-The sorting algorithm is implemented in C, making it efficient and versatile.
-You can easily integrate this library into your C/C++ projects to perform sorting operations on various data sets.
+This project offers a reusable sorting algorithm encapsulated within a dynamic link library (.DLL).
+The sorting algorithm is implemented in C, ensuring efficiency and versatility.
+It can seamlessly integrate into your projects, whether in C/C++ or any other programming language, enabling you to perform sorting operations on diverse datasets.

 ## Features